Azure/confidential-computing-cvm-guest-attestation/cvm-datadisk-enc-scripts/README.md

 - If you already provisioned the necessary resources, go with CVM-enable-datadiskenc-*.ps1
 - Otherwise, to create the resources, go with CVM-create-datadiskenc-*.ps1

-3. Update the place holders in the script file and follow the comments to execute in Powershell ISE.
+3. Update the place holders in the script file and follow the comments to execute in Powershell ISE or Azure Cloud Shell in portal.